Hot Girls Wanted

 Hot Girls Wanted is a 2015 American documentary film directed by Jill Bauer and Ronna Gradus.
 The film follows the lives of several 18- and 19-year-old pornographic actresses.
 The film premiered at the 2015 Sundance Film Festival and was released on Netflix on May 29, 2015.

 Synopsis

-Several 18- to 25-year-old young women are interviewed about their experiences as pornography performers.
+Several 20- to 33-year-old young women are interviewed about their experiences as pornography performers.
 Several women, including Rachel Bernard, Tressa Silguero and Karly Stouffer are recruited by a 23-year-old pro-amateur porn agent Riley Reynolds to live in his North Miami Beach home.
-Silguero, 19, leaves the business.

 Production

 The film was originally imagined as an exploration of male consumption of pornography on college campuses.
 The filmmakers abandoned this idea when they discovered that the men were mostly watching pornographic videos starring young women.
 Curious about why such a large number of young women were entering the industry, the film was reoriented to tell their story.
-Further edits took place after the Sundance premiere to address issues the filmmakers identified during screenings.
-Following discussions with the public on Twitter, some of the film's statements were also clarified.
+Edits took place after the Sundance premiere to address issues the filmmakers identified during screenings.
+This included clarification that the film is neither pro-pornography nor anti-pornography, a change which followed tweets from people in the pornography industry who felt threatened or judged.